Skip Nav Destination

 Published: 01 February 2007

-...
-The Biochemical Society 2007 coronary artery disease cellular adhesion molecule galectin-2 gene polymorphism inflammation lymphotoxin-α (LTA) myocardial infarction Inflammation plays an important role in the development and progression of atherosclerosis and is likely to play a critical role...
+... coronary artery disease cellular adhesion molecule galectin-2 gene polymorphism inflammation lymphotoxin-α (LTA) myocardial infarction Inflammation plays an important role in the development and progression of atherosclerosis and is likely to play a critical role in the pathogenesis of plaque...

 Mutsuko Takata, Akihiro Inazu, Shoji Katsuda, Kenji Miwa, Masa-aki Kawashiri, Atsushi Nohara, Toshinori Higashikata, Junji Kobayashi, Hiroshi Mabuchi, Masakazu Yamagishi